rajibchisim/eleventy-site/src/posts/new-blog-post.md

 ---
+excerpt: Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
+Separated they live in Bookmarksgrove right at the coast of the Semantics, a large language ocean.
+A small river named Duden flows by their place and supplies it with the necessary regelialia.
+It is a paradisematic country, in which roasted parts of sentences fly into your mouth.
 draft: true
 title: Your eyes can deceive you.
 Don't trust them
 slug: second
 author: rajib
 permalink: /blogs/{{ title | slug }}/
 date: 2021-06-08T14:59:58.454Z
-tags:
-  - Tags
-excerpt: Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
-Separated they live in Bookmarksgrove right at the coast of the Semantics, a large language ocean.
-A small river named Duden flows by their place and supplies it with the necessary regelialia.
-It is a paradisematic country, in which roasted parts of sentences fly into your mouth.
 categories:
-  - One
-  - Two
-  - Three
+  - travel
 ---
 ## Still, she's got a lot of spirit.
 I don't know, what do you think?

 Look, I ain't in this for your revolution, and I'm not in it for you, Princess.
 I expect to be well paid.
 I'm in it for the money.
 Leave that to me.
 Send a distress signal, and inform the Senate that all on board were killed.

 What?!
 I suggest you try it again, Luke.
 This time, let go your conscious self and act on instinct.
 I call it luck.
-I can't get involved! __I've got work to do!__ *It's not that I like the Empire, I hate it, but there's nothing I can do about it right now.* It's such a long way from here.
+I can't get involved! **I've got work to do!** *It's not that I like the Empire, I hate it, but there's nothing I can do about it right now.* It's such a long way from here.

 ## You're all clear, kid.
 Let's blow this thing and go home!